 The final dialog box is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see rightabove).

 This box contains an option asking if you want the Pivot Table to appear on a new worksheet or in an existing worksheet.
 This allows you to place your pivot table in a specified worksheet if you want to.
 If you are not sure, select the option New worksheet.

-Excel will now present you with an empty Pivot Table, and a 'Pivot Table Field List', which contains the data fields (note that these are the headers from your initial data spreadsheet).
+Excel will now present you with an empty Pivot Table, and a 'Pivot Table Field List', which contains the data fields (note that these are the column headers from your data spreadsheet).

 Drag the 'Sales Rep.' field into the area of the Pivot Table marked 'Drop Row Fields Here'.